-3.5.4.5 Various designated waterbodies were identified within the MW&SQ Study Area.
+3.5.4.5 Various designated water bodies were identified within the MW&SQ Study Area.
 The quality of these designated waterbodies (e.g., BWs) are considered against the baseline performance of each site relative to the WFD Legislation or Bathing Water Legislation.
 As well as the designated receptors, the wider marine environment will also be assessed due to its local importance.
 The MW&SQ receptors that will be considered in the current assessment include:

-- The wider marine environment; - Designated BWs; and - Designated coastal and transitional waterbodies. - 3.5.4.6 SWPAs are not considered further in this assessment.
-The closest SWPA was measured over 70km away from the Proposed Development (Offshore) offering no spatial effect-receptor overlap.
+- The wider marine environment; - Designated coastal and transitional waterbodies; and - Designated BWs. - 3.5.4.6 SWPAs are not considered further in this assessment.
+The closest SWPA was measured over 70km away from Caledonia South offering no spatial effect-receptor overlap.
 As such, no likely significant effect is anticipated in relation to SWPAs. - 3.5.4.7 NVZs are not considered further in this assessment.
-NVZs are predominantly associated with risk of nitrated inputs from agricultural activities, it is considered that offshore works for the Proposed Development (Offshore) do not involve such activities.
-As such, no likely significant effect is anticipated in relation to NVZs. - 3.5.4.8 Sensitive areas identified within the MW&SQ Study Area were predominantly freshwater river catchments where main concerns were regarding diffuse pollution sources from agricultural practices.
-It is not considered that the Proposed Development (Offshore) offshore works will result in the introduction, release, or disturbances of nitrates.
+NVZs are predominantly associated with risk of nitrated inputs from agricultural activities, it is considered that Caledonia South offshore works do not involve such activities.
+As such, no likely significant effect is anticipated in relation to NVZs. - 3.5.4.8 Sensitive areas identified in proximity to the MW&SQ Study Area were predominantly freshwater river catchments where main concerns were regarding diffuse pollution sources from agricultural practices.
+It is not considered that Caledonia Souths offshore works will result in the introduction, release, or disturbances of nitrates.
 As such, no likely significant effect is anticipated in relation to sensitive areas.
 The Inverboyndie sensitive area and BW is considered in this assessment in terms of effect-receptor pathways as a designated BW. - 3.5.4.9 The Southern Trench Nature Conservation Marine Protected Area (MPA) was not identified as having any features directly relevant to this MW&SQ assessment.
 However, the MPA Assessment (Application Document 19) comprehensively addresses all qualifying features of the Southern Trench, including burrowed mud, minke whales, oceanic fronts, shelf deeps, Quaternary of Scotland, and submarine mass movement.